mc3/serverPKI/docs/operation.rst

       Actions to issue and replace certificates.:
-        -C, --create-certs  Scan configuration and create all certs, which are not disbled or excluded.
+        -C, --create-certs  Scan configuration and create all certs, which are not disabled or excluded.
 State will be "issued" of created certs.
 Action modifiers may be used to select a subset of certs to act on.
         -r REMAINING_DAYS, --renew-local-certs=REMAINING_DAYS